 "Using products that are specific for colour-treated hair is a must, and the shampoo you choose is extremely important.
 What you do in the shower will either help you or make your hair harder to style.
 Products for colour-treated hair have specific ingredients to keep your hair healthy and hydrated."

 "Too much dry shampoo can dull your hair and clog your pores, leading to thinning hair.
 Be sure to wash it at least one to two times a week.
 Sometimes if I work out every day, I will wash every day, and I do not feel bad about it because my products are gentle and hydrating."

 "When it comes to colour, it's very important to protect your hair from heat and sun.
 Always use products that have UVA and heat protection.
-I also use Triple Threat to keep my ends from splitting, and it has helped my hair grow even though I blow-dry and flatiron almost every day, and colour it every six to eight weeks."
+I also use a split ends treatment to keep my ends from splitting, and it has helped my hair grow even though I blow-dry and flat iron almost every day, and colour it every six to eight weeks."

 "This is a big mistake.
 Instead, I say incorporate a trend into your look.
 For example, if leopard is 'in,' you wouldn't wear it head to toe; instead you might buy a bag or shoes.
 Same with hair colour: If light is trendy, just add a few lighter highlights to your look that will brighten it up without washing you out."

 "Just because this colour looked good on you 10 years ago doesn't mean it still does.
 Skin tone changes throughout the year and as you age, and you must change your hair colour and makeup to match."